 The culmination of ten years of groundwork becomes Marvel’s triumphant moment.
 And what a moment it is.
 For the last decade, all roads were leading up to Avengers: Infinity War.
 We always knew Marvel were planning this gargantuan crossover event, bringing together dozens of characters for perhaps the biggest spectacle in cinematic history.
 Many thought it would be a cataclysmic failure.
 How wrong they were.

-With the most glorious roster of Marvel characters, it’s a fanboy’s dream to see Tony Stark side-by-side with Doctor Strange or Spider-Man join forces with Star-Lord to save the day.
+With the most glorious roster of Marvel characters, it’s a fanboy’s dream to see Tony Stark stand side-by-side with Doctor Strange or Spider-Man join forces with Star-Lord.
 Everywhere you look in this film, there’s something to make your heart sing.
 But, rather wisely, Avengers: Infinity War also manages to completely destroy your heart, at the same time.
 It’s a film which is both incredibly entertaining and utterly devastating.
-You laugh but you cry.
-You cheer but you gasp.
+You’ll laugh but you’ll also sob.
+You’ll cheer but you’ll gasp.
 It’s an emotional rollercoaster that leaves you completely breathless by its unexpected conclusion.

-Cemented by the incredible performance of Josh Brolin as our lead villain, Thanos, and filled with a dazzling array of performances from its incredible cast, Avengers: Infinity War is the event film we’ve been waiting for.
+Cemented by the incredible performance of Josh Brolin as our lead villain Thanos and filled with a dazzling array of performances from its incredible cast, Avengers: Infinity War is the event film we had been waiting for.
 It’s fan-service on a level never before seen.
 It’s a film which richly rewards those who have given so much of their time and energy to this cinematic universe over the last ten years.
 It’s a damn masterpiece that demands repeat viewing, and those viewings only serve to make this film shine ever brighter.
 A total triumph and a sublime piece of cinema.